-- He/ She prints this as a transcript of records as well as an annex to the Diploma Supplement and signs it.
+- He/ She prints it as a transcript of records as well as an annex to the Diploma Supplement, signs it and also stamps the document if possible.
 When printing, a check digit is generated, so that the two documents can be assigned to each other and can not be changed afterwards.

-- The Annex to the Diploma Supplement will be forwarded to the Examinations Office by the responsible person in the faculty, where it will remain until the end of your studies when the Diploma Supplement will be issued.
+- The Annex to the Diploma Supplement will be forwarded to the Examinations Office, where it will remain until the end of your studies when the Diploma Supplement will be issued.

 Please also remember to check your insurance (eg. health insurance, liability insurance, accident insurance) forvalidity abroad before your stay abroad!

 Health insurance in the EU: Unpaid internship ==> health insurance covered by current European Health Insurance Card (EHIC); paid internship ==> compulsory insurance in the country of the internship via the responsible social insurance agency, starting at the first cent or at a certain income.
 In this case please get in contact with your current health insurance agency.